 Standalone and integrated CPAP humidifiers generally cost between $100 and $300, but pricing will vary depending on the manufacturer and retailer.

-Replacement parts are available to purchase for standalone and integrated humidifiers separately for a lower price.
+Replacement parts are available to purchase for standalone and integrated humidifiers.
 Many retailers provide the option to buy replacement tubes and water chambers separately.

 Built-in humidifiers are included with the CPAP machine.
-Warranty coverage may be included with the purchase or available for an additional cost.
+Warranty coverage may come with the machine, or you may purchase for an additional cost.

 Most private insurers cover CPAP humidifiers when determined to be medically necessary.
 It is best to contact your insurer for further details on their coverage.